dumitru-stama/M0S/README.md

 - IPC - inter-process communication

-It was written for the Hackaday 1KB contest : https://hackaday.io/contest/18215-the-1kb-challenge
+It was written for the Hackaday 1KB contest : https://hackaday.io/contest/18215-the-1kb-challenge Later Edit: It won first place in the contest : http://hackaday.com/2017/01/13/1-kb-challenge-and-the-winners-are/

 Where is it ?
 -------------